 Fall is a great time to dive into some new apple varieties and recipes.
 Do you prefer a crunchy and tart Granny Smith apple or a soft and sweet Macintosh?
 There are around 200 different apples grown in the US and maybe even more ways to prepare them.
 Most people have a favorite apple pie recipe, but have you ever tried sliced apples on a sandwich or a salad?
 How about adding them to a coleslaw or a pork roast?

-When trying a new food, you can practice mindful eating, which takes to you to a state of full presence in the experience.
+When trying a new food, you can practice mindful eating, which takes you to a state of full presence in the experience.

 Does this food look appealing?